KennCP142/uas_ambw/README.md

 - Onboarding screens for first-time users
 - Skips to login or home screen for returning users

-### Clean UI and Navigation
-- Material Design 3 with custom theme
-- Intuitive navigation using GoRouter
-- State management with Provider

 ## Setup Instructions

 1. Clone the repository